-September is National Preparedness Month and the theme of 2017 is based on planning with the slogan, “Disasters Don’t Plan Ahead.
-You Can.”
+September is National Preparedness Month.
 As a business owner, planning before a disaster is even projected to affect your business is essential to keeping your customers, employees and your overall business safe.

 The United States is subject to many natural disasters from earthquakes and hurricanes, to flooding and tornadoes; ensuring you’re prepared will help your business recover from these natural disasters.
 It is estimated that up to 40% of businesses affected by a natural disaster never recover or reopen.
 Don’t let this happen to your business.

 How to Prepare Your Business For a Natural Disaster

 Your business preparedness plan should be based on these five things: Commitment to the plan, knowing what disasters could strike your business, emergency planning if it happens, ensuring the plan will work and how your business will overcome the disaster or emergency.